Skip to content

 • Educational background and work experience

-• Other information necessary for assessing suitability (e.g. language skills, other skills)
+• Other information necessary for assessing suitability (such as language skills or other qualifications)

-• Attachments provided by candidates (e.g. written applications, CVs, work samples, photos, websites)
+• Attachments provided by candidates (e.g. cover letter, CV, work samples, photo, websites)

 • Notes taken by Digia on the candidates during the recruitment process